What World Flag Has 12 Stars

 Despite these challenges, the flag remains a powerful emblem of European unity, particularly among younger generations.
 Studies have shown that young Europeans are more likely to identify with the EU flag and see it as a symbol of hope and progress.
 This sentiment reflects a growing awareness of shared challenges, such as climate change, economic inequality, and global security, which require collective action at the European level.

 The flag has also become a symbol of solidarity in times of crisis.
 During the COVID-19 pandemic, it was widely displayed as a sign of unity and mutual support among member states.
-The EU's coordinated response to the pandemic, including the procurement and distribution of vaccines, reinforced the importance of cooperation and solidarity.
+Now, the EU's coordinated response to the pandemic, including the procurement and distribution of vaccines, reinforced the importance of cooperation and solidarity.
 The flag served as a visual reminder of these shared efforts to overcome the crisis.

 Tips and Expert Advice